vipickering/vincentp/_posts/2018-06-11-issue-identification.md

 modified :
 modifiedReason:
 twitterCard: true
-tags: "process thoughts ux ui problem-solving"
+tags:
+- process
+- thoughts
+- ux
+- ui
+- problem-solving
 ---

 Knowledge learnt on a subject does not bestow an ability to immediately solve a given problem on that topic.
 Previous learning provides a base from which a new solution can be formed, it does not provide a complete picture.